jewelsofthought/neshama/site/posts/parashot/Va_eira.md

 </p>
 </blockquote>

-This reading opens up with G-d speaking to Moses, saying: "I am the Lord, **יהוה**."
+This reading opens up with G-d speaking to Moses, saying: "I am the Lord, [יהוה]{dir="rtl"} ."
 He mentions that He used the name _El Shaddai_, Almighty G-d, for Abraham, Isaac and Jacob, with whom He had established His covenant &mdash; though He did not fulfil it in their lifetimes.

 v5] "I heard their moans"